ppelikan/drlut/README.md

 * faster -+ buttons (ampl and offset)
 * provide downcasting feature as function with selectable (value overflow vs value saturation)
 * on WASM version copy to clipboard button does not work
+* on WASM version big numbers overflowing does not work (eg. tan signal)

 ---